William N. Vaile

-William Newell Vaile (June 22, 1876 – July 2, 1927) was a U.S. Representative from Colorado.
+William Newell Vaile (June 22, 1876 – July 2, 1927) was an American lawyer, military veteran, and politician who served five terms as a U.S. representative from Colorado from 1919 until his death in 1927.

+Biography

 Born in Kokomo, Indiana, Vaile moved with his parents to Denver, Colorado, in 1881.
 Vaile was of English descent.

 He attended the public schools and graduated from Yale University in 1898.
 During the Spanish–American War, he served as a private in the First Regiment of the Connecticut Volunteer Field Artillery from May 19, 1898, to October 25, 1898.

 Vaile studied law at the University of Colorado in 1899 and Harvard Law School in 1900–01.

+Early career

 He was admitted to the bar in 1901 and began his practice in Denver.
 He was counsel for the Denver & Rio Grande Railroad, 1901–16, and he served as County Attorney for Jefferson County from 1911 to 1914.

 He married Kate Rothwell Varrell on June 14, 1914.

-Valie was a Republican candidate for Congress in 1916.
+Valie was an unsuccessful Republican candidate for Congress in 1916.
 He served on the Mexican border from June 28 to December 1, 1916, as a second lieutenant in the First Separate Battalion, National Guard of Colorado.

+Congress

 Vaile was elected as a Republican to the Sixty-sixth and to the four succeeding Congresses, serving from March 4, 1919, until his death on July 2, 1927.
-He served as chairman of the Committee on Expenditures in the Department of the Treasury (Sixty-eighth Congress, March 4, 1923 to March 3, 1925).
+He served as chairman of the Committee on Expenditures in the Department of the Treasury (Sixty-eighth Congress, March 4, 1923, to March 3, 1925).

 Congressman Vaile co-sponsored the Cummins-Vaile Bill which was introduced on April 8, 1924.
 It was the first birth control bill to reach debate in Congress of the United States.